Brewers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have won in eight, or 53.3%, of the 15 contests they have been named as odds-on underdogs this year.
+- The Brewers have been victorious in nine, or 56.2%, of the 16 contests they have been chosen as underdogs in this season.

-- Milwaukee has not entered a game this season as a bigger underdog on the moneyline than the +150 odds on it winning this game.
+- Milwaukee has a record of 9-7, a 56.2% win rate, when it's set as an underdog of -110 or more by sportsbooks this season.

 - The Brewers have yet play a game with a spread this season.